Airport I/O Benchmarks

 Remote Table Creation

-Create Remove Table from 32-byte String
+Create Remote Table from 32-byte String

 • Duration: 3.53s